Opam 104: Sharing Your Code

 The process assumes your local switch is in a good state (build and tests succeed), then uses it to record the versions you have yourself used in practice.

-$ cat package.opam
+$ cat helloer.opam

 opam-version: "2.0"